Facyla/esope/mod/access_collections/README.md

-## Developper notes :
+## Developper notes and limitations :
- * Limitation : only collections owners can see the name of the collections ; this applies to all custom ACLs - see http://reference.elgg.org/1.12/AccessCollections_8php_source.html#l00808
+ * Only collections owners can see the name of the collections ; this applies to all custom ACLs - see http://reference.elgg.org/1.12/AccessCollections_8php_source.html#l00808   This issue is handled by plugin access_icons.
+ * Currently only collections based on metadata can have their members updated when metadata change.
+Developpers should register custom hooks to intercept any king of events that has an effect on collections members (properties, metadata, relationships).